Vor-Art/fishbot_multirobot_sim/README.md

 ## How to initialize SLAM

 Goal: move one agent until all others initialize.
+Note: wait about 10 seconds to IMU initialization for SLAM, before moving.

 - **Step 1:** enter the Gazebo container shell.